 Occupational therapists may also assess the home for hazards and make recommendations to ensure home safety (eg, removing throw rugs, increasing hallway and kitchen lighting, moving a night table within reach of the bed, placing a family picture on a door to help patients recognize their room).

 Determining when driving is a risk and whether driver retraining is indicated is often done by occupational therapists with specialized training.
 Information that can help older drivers and their caregivers in coping with changing driving abilities is available from the American Occupational Therapy Association and the American Association for Retired Persons (also see The Older Driver Overview of the Older Driver For many older adults, driving an automobile is their preferred option for community transportation.
-Progressive disease that impairs driving in older adults may have two serious adverse outcomes... read more ).
+Medical disorders that impair driving in older adults may have two serious adverse outcomes... read more ).

 OT may consist of one consultation or frequent sessions of varying intensity.
 Sessions may occur in various settings: